supergiulio2000/expressive-hrbac/README.md

 );
 ```

-In case of access denial the function you define with `addUnauthorizedErrorFunc()` will be called with a fourth argument conianing you extra argument.
+In case of access denial the function you defined with `addUnauthorizedErrorFunc()` will be called with a fourth argument containing your extra argument.

 ```js
 hrbac.addUnauthorizedErrorFunc(async (req, res, next, myData) => {